weaviate/weaviate/docs/graphql_local.md

 - `ValueInt`: The integer value where the Path's last property name should be compared to
 - `ValueBoolean`: The boolean value where the Path's last property name should be compared to
 - `ValueString`: The string value where the Path's last property name should be compared to
-- `ValueFloat`: The float value where the Path's last property name should be compared to
+- `ValueNumber`: The number (float) value where the Path's last property name should be compared to

 The following 'rules' for using the 'where' filter apply:
 - If the operator is `And` or `Or`, the `Operands` must be filled.